 will be made numb and you may be given medicine to make you sleepy and not feel pain

 (called local anesthesia) for the procedure.
-In some cases general anesthesia is used,
+In some cases, general anesthesia is

-this when drugs are used to put you into a deep sleep during surgery.
-Anesthesia poses
+used.
+This is when medicines are used to put you into a deep sleep during surgery.

-risks for some people.
-Other potential risks of a carpal tunnel release surgery include:
+Anesthesia poses risks for some people.
+Other potential risks of a carpal tunnel release

 The recovery from carpal tunnel surgery takes time – anywhere from several weeks to